3kh0/ext-remover/README.md

 Bookmarklet exploit that can force-disable any extension installed on Google Chrome.
 Also known as LTBEEF.
 And for some reason I put a unenroll exploit aswell yippee

 **DO NOT UPDATE YOUR CHROMEBOOK!
-This exploit has been patched in versions 106 and above, so do not update!** If you version is above 106, [try this method](https://github.com/3kh0/ext-remover#for-v106-and-up)
+This exploit has been patched in versions 106 and above, so do not update!** If your version is above 106, [try this method](https://github.com/3kh0/ext-remover#for-v106-and-up)

 If you need any help, please go here: https://github.com/3kh0/ext-remover/discussions